-2. Basic Views on Eliminating Anti-Social Forces and Progress of Related Efforts and contact with anti-social activities and organizations and to not resolve unreasonable requests received from anti-social forces via the use of cash, etc." In the "business transaction guidebook," the Company also requires its suppliers "not to deal with companies that have relationships with anti-social forces," and has stated a clear position of upholding its social responsibility in the supply chain, not only of the Company, but also of its suppliers.
+2. Basic Views on Eliminating Anti-Social Forces and Progress of Related Efforts

+The Company has made a commitment within its "Corporate Ethics Policy and Code of Conduct" to "firmly refuse correspondence and contact with anti-social activities and organizations and to not resolve unreasonable requests received from anti-social forces via the use of cash, etc." In the "Supply Chain CSR Procurement Guideline," the Company also requires its suppliers "not to deal with companies that have relationships with anti-social forces," and has stated a clear position of upholding its social responsibility in the supply chain, not only of the Company, but also of its suppliers.